davidtimovski/panoramic/README.md

 ## Link drawers

-All of the links that you don't need to always see on your screen, reachable using the top-left "Link drawers" menu. *Soon to be easily searchable using a hotkey.*
+All of the links that you don't need to always see on your screen, reachable using the top-left "Link drawers" menu or the `Ctrl+D` hotkey.

 ---